govex/performance-management-getting-started/Gather-Team.md

 1. Does your department have a strategic plan or any other key performance objectives?
 1. Is your organization under any oversight from state or federal agencies, external auditors, or investigators?
 Is there a corrective action plan?
 1. Do you already have a performance-based budgeting or evaluation program?
+1. What data is often requested by the public through FOIA requests, 311 or some other method?
+1. Does the data align with an agency or citywide initiative?

 > **Las Vegas, NV**